Game Number 2

 (Note: The Travel Channel show, “Taste of America with Mark Decarlo,” has a whole 15 minutes or so on Broad Street Polish sausage makers.)

-I parked and we sheepishly entered the local sportsbar called Stadion Cafe.
+I parked and we sheepishly entered a local sports bar called Stadion Cafe.
 Once through the door, we were instantly transported to Warsaw.
 Props to Ed for accidentally wearing Polish colors which gave us instant credibility.
 The fact that we were the only two people out of the 130 or so in there that didn’t know a lick of Polish was initially a bit disconcerting, but we figured it out.
 The beer list, menu, and all the signs were in Polish.
 People said, “Excuse me” in Polish.
 The bathroom signs were in Polish.
 Their broadcast of the World Cup was in Polish.
 Polska, Polska, Polska.
 Here is my impression of Polish:

 “Beesh beesh schwa schwa ehh behhh beesh besh.”
 The bartender girls didn’t even know english and we had to ask a friendly patron to help us out when ordering.
 Of course, we didn’t know what we were ordering, as the beer names were all zeshehsh or crzshsh or perhaps we’d like some ehhbshheh.
 So we just tried them all.